harshildesai152/ReadMeGeniusAi-/README.md

 *   **Styling**: Modify Tailwind CSS classes and `src/app/globals.css` for theme adjustments.
 *   **AI Prompts**: Adjust the prompts within the files in `src/ai/flows/` to change the AI's behavior and output style.
 *   **ShadCN UI**: Add or customize components from `shadcn/ui` as needed.
-*   **Email Transport**: To use a real email provider instead of Ethereal, update `src/lib/email.ts` with your SMTP server details and credentials (ideally from environment variables).
+*   **Email Transport**: To use a different email provider than Gmail, update `src/lib/email.ts` with your SMTP server details and credentials (ideally from environment variables).

 ---